urbanjost/M_intrinsics/docs/intrinsics.md

 **atan(x)**(3) returns the inverse tangent (ie. arctangent) of the elements of **x** in radians.
-The function accepts both real and complex inputs, specified as a scalar, vector, matrix.
-The atan operation is element-wise when X is nonscalar.
+The function accepts both real and complex inputs, and is elemental (therefore allowing arguments to be scalar, vector, or matrix).
+The atan operation is performed element-wise when X is nonscalar.

   * For real values of X, atan(X) returns values in the interval [-PI/2, PI/2].
   * For complex values of X, atan(X) returns complex values.

+    When x is complex, Fortran’s intrinsic ATAN(x) computes the principal value of the complex arctangent function and returns a complex number in radians.
+The Imaginary part is an  unbounded real value representing the hyperbolic growth of the inverse function.

+     - Converts complex coordinates using the natural logarithm and imaginary unit.
+     - Reduces to the standard real arctangent when the input has a zero imaginary component.
+     - Undefined at the exact poles.
+     - Branch cuts lie along the outer imaginary axis

 When Y is not supplied the inverse tangent is defined as